 Fellowships

-Please download application form for both fellowships here: WOC Fellowship Application Form
+Please download application form for the Geoffrey Walker travel fellowships here:Â WOC Fellowship Application Form

-The Gauvain Fellowship
+The Gauvain Fellowship (closed)

 Sir Henry Gauvain, M.D., MChir.
 Camb., F.R.C.S.
 Eng., was the the Medical Superintendent of Lord Mayor Treloar’s Hospital in Alton for more than 25 years.
 He was skilled surgeon and a keen proponent of the beneficial qualities of sunlight for healing.
 His name became synonymous with the pioneering work of the hospital with physically disabled children.
 When the orthopaedic hospital was closed by the government of the day in 1995, the people of Alton wished his memory to be upheld in the medical world by the award of this fellowship.

-The Ginger Wilson Fellowship
+The Ginger Wilson Fellowship (closed)

 Ginger Wilson was an inaugural founding member and signatory of WOC international and an outstanding Orthopaedic Surgeon of International regard.
 To commemorate the sad passing of Ginger and his wife Pat, WOC-UK have decided to instigate a discretionary financial award to help support British Orthopaedic Trainees who wish to spend some time during their training, working in developing countries.